Ameritrust Center - 1991

 Superior Avenue at West Roadway, Cleveland

-This $180 million office tower was planned for the site where the unbuilt Ameritrust Center would have stood.
+This $180 million office tower was planned for the site where the unbuilt Ameritrust Center would have stood, flanking the northwest corner of Public Square.
 The tower never came to fruition due to a difficult commercial real estate market during the Great Recession.

 One University Circle - projected completion 2017-2018